 Find A Better Method

-For most operations that are read-only, the decision to use HTTP GET method instead of the SOAP POST should be an easy one.
-One of the main reasons that SOAP did not allow GET, in early versions, is the fact that GET methods are not allowed to use request bodies.
+For most operations that are read-only, the decision to use the HTTP GET method instead of the SOAP POST should be an easy one.
+One of the main reasons that SOAP did not allow GET, in early versions, is the fact that getting methods are not allowed to use request bodies.
 SOAP relied on the body to communicate the action name and parameters, but we have seen how we can move all that information into the URL and remove the need to send a request body.

 There are only two reasons that we should not map the GET method to an underlying SOAP call:

 The first is if the size or format of a parameter makes it too difficult to put into a URL.
-For example if the purpose of a call is for the client to upload an image which the server does some image processing on and then returns the updated image.
-Encoding image data into a URL query string is like to be ugly, bloated and probably run into physical URL length limitations imposed by network component implementations.
+For example, if the purpose of a call is for the client to upload an image on which the server does some image processing and then returns the updated image.
+Encoding image data into a URL query string is like to be ugly, bloated, and probably run into physical URL length limitations imposed by network component implementations.

 The second reason is if the client is intentionally trying to change some data in the system, then GET is not the right method.
 If when retrieving some data, there are internal system updates that cause timestamps to be updated and counts to be incremented then GET is still fine.

 If GET cannot be used, then the next methods to consider are DELETE and PUT.
 If a resource is being removed conceptually from the system, then DELETE is most appropriate.

 If a resource is being replaced then PUT is the best option.
 If just a portion of an existing resource is being changed then PATCH is the first choice.

 If a new resource is being created and the client is able to assign the resource identifier itself, then PUT works well.